karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

     ...
 }
 ```

-You can override the namespace for a particular .proto using the ``csharp_namespace``
+You can override the namespace for a particular proto file using the ``csharp_namespace``

-When working with dotnet gRPC apps I tend to use the ``csharp_namespace`` attribute because it feels more natural for setting the namespace than using the ``package`` attribute.
-It might seem that the proto ``package`` attribute is useless mainly because the ``csharp_namespace`` option takes precendence over it.
+When working with dotnet gRPC apps I tend to use the ``csharp_namespace`` attribute because it feels more natural for setting the namespace than using the ``package`` attribute, so it might seem that the proto ``package`` attribute is useless mainly because the ``csharp_namespace`` option takes precendence over it.
 But far from it.

-- The gRPC implementation for the Application Load Balancer parses gRPC requests and routes the gRPC calls to the appropriate target groups based on the **package, service, and method.**
+The gRPC implementation for the Application Load Balancer parses gRPC requests and routes the gRPC calls to the appropriate target groups based on the **package name, service name, and method name.**

-Let's see a few examples so you it can be easier to understand.
+Let's see a few examples so it should be easier to understand.

 - **Example 1:**

+Given this proto file:

 ```csharp
 syntax = "proto3";